Trey Anastasio on stage, 1991

 2× Channel Switchers

-Two dedicated footswitch pedals on the board for switching between the Mesa Boogie Mark III's channels — clean to lead and back.
+Two dedicated footswitch pedals on the board for switching between the Mesa Boogie Mark III's Lead, Rhythm 1, and Rhythm 2 channels.

 Signal Chain